The East Coast of the USA

 Scientists of the ACCRETE (Acidification, Climate, and Coral Reef Ecosystems Team) Lab and Ocean Carbon Group of AOML’s Ocean Chemistry and Ecosystems Division (OCED) have constructed a tool to view ocean acidification on the east coast of the USA.
 This tool utilizes satellite data and a data-assimilative hybrid model to map the components of the carbonate system of surface water.

 Algorithms are derived to determine the partial pressure of CO2 (pCO2) in surface water for five different regions on the east coast.
-These algorithms use optimally interpolated sea surface temperature (SST) products that merge multiple satellites, sea surface salinity (SSS) from HYCOM and chlorophyll-a from MODIS Aqua.
+These algorithms use optimally interpolated sea surface temperature (SST) products that merge multiple satellites, sea surface salinity (SSS) and chlorophyll-a.
 The algorithms are described in Signorini SR, et al. (2013).

 The TA-SSS-SST (Total Alkalinity / Sea Surface Salinity / Sea Surface Temperature) relationships are SSS dependent: